-This year two rare astronomical events will take place in Australia, the Transit of Venus and a total solar eclipse.
+From time to time, rare astronomical events will take place in Australia, such as the Transit of Venus and a total solar eclipse that occurred in 2012.

-The following are tips for viewing these rare phenomena safely.
+The following are tips for viewing these these types of rare phenomena safely.

 - Never look directly at the Sun without proper eye protection.
 It is possible to suffer serious and permanent eye damage by looking at a solar eclipse.
 The only time that the Sun can be viewed safely with the naked eye is during a total eclipse, when the Moon completely covers the disk of the Sun.
 It is never safe to look at a partial or annular eclipse, or the partial phases of a total solar eclipse, without the proper equipment and techniques.

 - Always use solar eclipse glasses, or filters that have been made specifically to attach to hand-held glasses, telescopes or binoculars for safe solar eclipse viewing.

 - Look for filters that have been appropriately certified against the European Standard for personal eye equipment (EN 1836:2005+A1:2007) or the Australian Standard for welding shields and goggles with a lens category higher than 12 (AS/NZS 1338.2:1992 & AS/NZS 1338.1:1992 superseded as at 29 June 2012 by AS/NZS 1338.2:2012 and AS/NZS 1338.1:2012).

 - Before using solar eclipse glasses or filters, check to see if they are scratched or damaged.
 If so, do not use them as they will not fully protect your eyes.